-On his pledge page, Mike Napolitano describes himself as a “48-year old white beggar man, passing the hat for a better tomorrow.”
+On his personal fundraising page, Mike Napolitano describes himself as a “48-year old white beggar man, passing the hat for a better tomorrow.”
 Mike and his community are serious when it comes to education and the crippling cuts–almost 20% in the last three years–to school funding in California.
 So serious, that two years ago, Mike and three others biked 100 miles to Sacramento to protest the crisis in funding for K-12 education in California.
 Ride for a Reason was born.

 Word spread, and soon others joined the effort to do something about the dismal outlook for Oakland Schools.
 On the second bike ride, 15 supporters were ready to ride to the State Capitol in solidarity to improve school funding.
 The community was gearing itself up to demonstrate their frustration while at the same time, drawing attention to the crisis.
 By the time the ride occurred, 50 people rode 100 miles to demonstrate their commitment.

-For the second ride, the core group believed that protesting is a start, but it would be beneficial to raise money as well.
-So they invested in a website that could manage online fundraising and bring attention to the cause.
+For the second ride, the core group believed that it would be even more beneficial to raise money as well protest the cuts.
+So they invested in a crowdfunding website that could manage online fundraising and bring attention to the cause.
 The website turned out to be a great networking tool.
 It brought people together.
-Participants were able to upload photos and make a pitch for pledges while supporters could leave encouraging comments.
-Everyone went to the site to learn how to prepare for the physically challenging event, to catch up on news and updates, and to read tips on how to solicit donations.
+Participants were able to upload photos and make a pitch for donations while supporters could leave encouraging comments.
+Everyone went to the website to learn how to prepare for the physically challenging event, to catch up on news and updates, and to read tips on how to solicit donations.
 The website was an easy place for media covering the event to learn about the concerns of the community and monitor progress.
-Plus, the website leant more credibility for potential supporters and participants.
+Plus, the website lent more credibility for potential supporters and participants.